seanzxx/rest_boot/README.md

 - Embedded Jetty server: Rest Boot includes an embedded Jetty server, so you don't need to set up a separate server to run your API.
 - Customizable error handling: Rest Boot includes customizable error handling, so you can provide meaningful error messages to your API users.
 - Lightweight and flexible: Rest Boot is lightweight and flexible, so you can use it with a variety of Java frameworks and libraries.
+- Possible to run 2 ports: api port and admin port.
+By default, the ports collapsed into a single port.

 ## Getting Started